 Waiting for another bus is out of question, so we walk along the main street hailing for a cab.
 “Hace a la torre de observación, ¿cuánto?”
 A scorning snort is the preferential answer by most drivers.
 Those who go past that throw out an exorbitant price and a warning: “Pero a esta hora… ya no veréis nada!”
 Some of them would even infer that the tower would already be closed by the time we would get there.

 And it gets darker by the minute.
 Not only does the Sun set early, but it also sets fast.
 Soon, it isn’t worth to keep trying.
 It’s time we admit defeat.
 We had it coming, to be honest.
-By dragging the flight issue up until the very last moment, and by coming to Nazca for just a few hours without any settled plan, we were basically asking for things to go wrong.
+By dragging the flight issue up until the very last moment, and by spending only a few hours in Nazca without any settled plan, we were basically asking for things to go wrong.
 We came to Nazca, and we’re not seeing the f****** Nazca lines.

 Upset and disappointed, we turn around towards the darkening city center.
 We book the 20h30 session at the Planetarium, and look for somewhere we can be upset and disappointed with a Pisco Sour.